FHantke/brave-browser-wiki/IPFS-Features.md

 ### removing
 - [ ] Verify a peer can be removed by clicking on Trash icon in the peer line.

-### IPNS keys management:
+## IPNS keys:
 - [ ] Prerequisites: local node launched and local gateway configured.
-Go to `Settings -> IPFS`, there should be available `Set up your IPNS keys` option, which opens `brave://settings/ipfs/keys`
+Go to `Settings -> IPFS`, there should be an available `Set up your IPNS keys` option, which opens `brave://settings/ipfs/keys`

+### sharing a local file using an IPFS key
+- [ ] Verify the IPFS item available in the main app menu.
+Go to IPFS -> Share Local File Using IPFS select and import any local file.
+Make sure the file is imported, the import folder is opened when import completed successfully, the file can be downloaded and the downloaded one is same as original.
+The shareable link is copied to the clipboard; verify you see your key before the `?filename=filename.ext` in the copied text.
+### sharing a local folder using an IPFS key
+- [ ] Verify the IPFS item available in the main app menu.
+Go to `IPFS -> share Local Folder Using IPFS`, and select and import any local folder.
+Make sure the whole folder is imported, the import folder is opened when import completed successfully, files can be downloaded and the downloaded one is same as original.
+The shareable link is copied to the clipboard; verify you see your key before the...[TBD]

 ### importing keys
 - [ ] Verify adding a new key by clicking on the `Import` button and choosing an existing key file to import.
 - [ ] Verify imported key is available with entered name; verify entering `self` will yield `This name cannot be used`.